EndlessInternational/intelligence/README.md

 end
 ```

-The `response` object is a Faraday response with an added method: `result`.
+The `response` object is a `Faraday` response with an added method: `result`.
 If a response is
 successful `result` returns a `ChatResult`.
 If it is not successful it returns a
 `ChatErrorResult`.
+You can use the `Faraday` method `success?` to determine if the response is
+successful.

 ### Results